Sometimes a happy surprise is enough to get you through the day... just.

 Vibrant stretches of spring-induced banksias, wattles, orchids and other varieties of native blooms lined the winding track as the route took in soaring ridge-high views and delicate valley-floor detail.
 Diversity in abundance, from top to bottom.

-I could feel my drowsy eyes rolling backward in my skull just as I reached Scotts Shelter.
+I could feel my drowsy eyes rolling back in my skull just as I reached Scotts Shelter.
 I groggily unpacked my belongings, inflated my sleeping mat, sprawled out on the hut’s wooden bunk and thusly collapsed, stamina drained.

 For the first time on the trail, exhaustion had almost got the better of me.
 I’d have to start taking extra care of my body, especially before my date with the Adelaide Hills’ uninterrupted slopes on Day 47.